GTPB/ELB18F/NGS.md

 **QUESTION:** Paste in the interval window on the top this position: 'Chromosome:3759212-3768438'.
 What can you see?
 <details><summary>Click Here to see the answer</summary>

-	TODO TODO TODO
+	You can see two regions where the reads are marked in white, both with slightly less coverage than the remaining regions marked in gray.
+The reads marked in white have a mapping quality of Q=0, which means the aligner does not know where these reads actually belong to.
 Most genomes (particularly mamallian genomes) contain areas of low complexity, composed mostly of repetitive sequences.
 In the case of short reads, sometimes these align to multiple regions in the genome equally well, making it impossible to know where the fragment came from.
 Longer reads are needed to overcome these difficulties, or in the absence of these, paired-end data can also be used.
 Some aligners (such as bwa) can use information on paired reads to help disambiguate some alignments.
 Information on paired reads is also added to the SAM file when proper aligners are used.
 </details>
 <br/>

 **NOTE**: Turn on the green light when you're finished.
 Don't hesitate to ask questions and to turn on the red light if you're having issues.

-#### Detecting genetic variants
+## <a id="LO5">Broadly describe different HTS applications</a>

+### <a id="LO5.1">Variant detection in resequencing experiments</a>

 After aligning reads against a reference genome, you can now see where and how the individual(s) genetic sequence differs from the reference genome.
 Using IGV, you have detected one mutation.
 To do this in a systematic way, there are specialized tools such as [GATK](https://www.broadinstitute.org/gatk/) and [freebayes](https://github.com/ekg/freebayes) that perform genotype attribution and detection of genetic variants from SAM/BAM alignment files.